 In a broad sense, the intersection of data and power has become a focal point of global discourse and concern (CITE).
 Potential power imbalances exist along the entire data lifecycle, from data provenance to utilization, and include a suite of complex interactions that require novel ethical, technical, and regulatory considerations (CITE).
 This has catalyzed the creation of new academic fields dedicated to understanding and addressing these complex dynamics.
 Fields such as data ethics (CITE), algorithmic accountability (CITE), and critical data studies (CITE) interrogate the ethics and power structures embedded within algorithms.
 Data justice (CITE) and techno-politics (CITE) explore how data and power intersect within socio-political contexts.
 These themes have not been isolated to academic realms; numerous books, films, series, and art pieces grapple with tensions between power distribution in data-driven societies.
 Many of these concerns arise from the understanding that without intentional examination of these issues, existing power differentials will likely be exacerbated, and/or new ones created (CITE).
 In a time when human ingenuity is arguably most needed (CITE), eliminating barriers to the full expression of all human’s potential is advantageous to society as a whole (CITE).
 However, this requires reflexivity from actors not normally accustomed to such activities.

 Researchers and scientists in technical fields work with data at many levels, but have traditionally operated under the assumption of value-neutrality, relegating ethical considerations to separate domains while technical advancement is pursued independently from such considerations.
-Though social science has long acknowledged how even technHowever,However, researchers are increasingly having to contend with the potentially profound ethical and social implications of their work as it relates to data and power (CITE).
-As such, researchers must become adept at recognizing their role in either reinforcing or challenging existing power differentials.
-The need to foster such awarenesshas been widely discussed within domains such as technology, health care, and criminal justice (CITE).
-We argue that despite being particularly salient themes within the agricultural sector, less awareness has been built within the technical agricultural research community concerning the intersection of agricultural research, data, and power.
+Though social science has long acknowledged how even technThough social science has long acknowledged the use of research as a means of maintaining the status quo (see the work of Bullard 1993, Du Bois 2007 [1903], or Sachs 2007, among others), non-social science researchers are increasingly realizing the potentially profound ethical and social implications of their work as it relates to data and power (CITE).
+As such, researchers must become adept at recognizing their role in either reinforcing or challenging existing power differentials, and engaging available frameworks, theories, and tools to address power differentials, if their work is to contribute to the public good.
+The need to foster such awareness and action has been widely discussed within domains such as technology, health care, and criminal justice (CITE).
+We argue that despite being particularly germane within the agricultural sector, less awareness has been built within the technical agricultural research community concerning the intersection of agricultural research, data, and power.
 To our knowledge, discussions of ethical issues in technical agricultural publications appear primarily in the context of ‘big data.’
-Highly cited papers on this subject mention data privacy issues, and some mention ethical or power-related implications, but to our knowledge little guidance has been given regarding how to consider such implications (e.g., XXXX).
+Highly cited papers on this subject mention data privacy issues, and some mention ethical or power-related implications, but little guidance is given regarding how to consider such implications (e.g., XXXX).
 There is an implicit assumption that those considerations remain outside the scope of technical agricultural research.